 – Hoody/cardigan/light jacket for cool evenings (can be worn to travel in)

-– Scarf/overshirt – can be used for warmth in the evenings or as a cover-up after the beach
+– Scarf/overshirt – can be used for warmth in the evenings or as a cover-up at the beach

-– Trousers x 1 (can be worn to travel in)
+– Trousers x 1 or 2 – men are likely to need long trousers for evening meals (can be worn to travel in)

 – Closed-toe shoes (can be worn to travel in)